marionfaugoin/log-management/README.md

 # curator

-## Auto Delete of Indices in ElasticSearch
+Auto delete of indices in ElasticSearch

 You can find it here: https://github.com/elasticsearch/curator